What you need to know about oil pollution and boating

 Anything other than major please call 03030 404040 during normal working hours or report via our website.

-We do not have staff trained to handle animals that have been affected by pollution.
-If you see an animal or bird in distress do report it to the RSPB, the RSPCA or in the case of swans, to a specialist swan rescue organisation if there's one in your area.
+We do not have staff trained to handle animals that have been affected by pollution but work alongside partners who are.
+If you see an animal in distress do report it to the RSPCA or in the case of swans, to a specialist swan rescue organisation if there's one in your area.